CaH4o/fullstackopen/README.md

 #### Tests:

-- when there is initially some notes saved
+- get all notes after dummy notes saved in DB

-  - notes are returned as json
+  - successful with status code 200 as json
-  - all notes are returned
+  - returned the same length of blogs
   - a specific note is within the returned notes
-  - "id" property is defined in notes
+  - there are defined "id" property'

-- viewing a specific note
+- get a specific/single note by id

   - succeeds with a valid id
-  - fails with statuscode 404 if note does not exist
+  - fails with status code 404 if note does not exist
-  - fails with statuscode 400 if id is invalid
+  - fails with status code 400 if id is invalid

-- addition of a new note
+- post a specific/single note after dummy notes saved

+  - successful with status code 201 as json
+  - successful the same blog is returned
+  - successful the post blog is saved in DB
-  - succeeds with valid data
+  - successful with status code 201 as json if without specific data
+  - successful the value of specific data is as default if without specific data
-  - fails with status code 400 if data invalid
+  - fails with status code 400 if specific data invalid

-- deletion of a note
+- delete of a note after dummy notes saved

-  - succeeds with status code 204 if id is valid
+  - successful with status code 204 if id is valid
+  - successful delete in DB
+  - fails with status code 404 if id is incorrect
+  - fails with status code 400 if id is invalid

+- put a note after dummy notes saved
+  - successful with status code 200 as json
+  - successful the same blog is returned
+  - successful the put blog still in the DB
+  - fails with status code 404 if id is incorrect
+  - fails with status code 400 if id is invalid

 </details>

 ### Exercises:

-#### 4.1-4.12: Blog list
+#### 4.1-4.14: Blog list

 To building a blog list application, that allows users to save information about interesting blogs they have stumbled across on the internet.
 For each listed blog we will save the author, title, URL, and amount of upvotes from users of the application.

-Create an application according to the requirements described in [exercises 4.1-4.2](https://fullstackopen.com/en/part4/structure_of_backend_application_introduction_to_testing#exercises-4-1-4-2), [exercises 4.3-4.7](https://fullstackopen.com/en/part4/structure_of_backend_application_introduction_to_testing#exercises-4-3-4-7), [exercises 4.8-4.12](https://fullstackopen.com/en/part4/testing_the_backend#exercises-4-8-4-12)
+Create an application according to the requirements described in [exercises 4.1-4.2](https://fullstackopen.com/en/part4/structure_of_backend_application_introduction_to_testing#exercises-4-1-4-2), [exercises 4.3-4.7](https://fullstackopen.com/en/part4/structure_of_backend_application_introduction_to_testing#exercises-4-3-4-7), [exercises 4.8-4.12](https://fullstackopen.com/en/part4/testing_the_backend#exercises-4-8-4-12) [exercises 4.13-4.14](https://fullstackopen.com/en/part4/testing_the_backend#exercises-4-13-4-14)

 - [ ] [Exercise is done](https://github.com/CaH4o/fullstackopen/tree/main/part4/bloglist)